19bufordcarl/CarlRPG/Myth & Shadow/Magic/Deities/Deity Templates/Deity Template.md

 ### Unique Boon

-Should not be too strong or make it too obvious that the deity is actually real.
+Should be explainable by studying the techniques rather than divine intervention.
 *See [On Demons](Deity%20Template.md#On%20Demons)*

 ## Deity's Banes